selfsigned/HackThePlanet/Rainfall/level7/walkthrough.md

 0x08049928 value of puts in GOT
 0x080484f4 value of m

-can't pass argv[2] to gdb, most annoying to get the offset, I assumed 16 but it actually overrides the address of  `b[1]` in the third malloc at a padding of 20

 By running `ltrace` we see that we can change the destination address of the second strcpy call:
 ```shell
 level7@RainFall:~$ ltrace ./level7 "ARGV1" "ARGV2"